 Same- or next-day swap

-We haul the full container and drop the empty on the same staging pad to keep every loading hour working.
+We haul your full container and drop an empty one on the same pad so the crew never loses a loading hour.

 Step 3